iamjosephmj/learn-rx/readme.md

 ### share()

-This operator helps us to share an observable amoung multiple subscribers.
+This operator helps us to share an observable among multiple subscribers.

 ## Schedulers